ytabuchi/XamarinNativeNetStandardTemplate/README.md

-# XamarinFormsTemplate
+# Xamarin Native Template

-This is source code of newest Xamarin Native cross-platform app with .NET Standard 1.4 core project Template made by Japan Xamarin User Group.
+This is source code of newest Xamarin Native cross-platform app with .NET Standard 2.0 core project Template made by Japan Xamarin User Group.

+## Specification

+- MonoAndroid 9.0 and Android Support Library 28.0.0.1
+- .NET Standard 2.0 core project
+- PackageReference (can use only Visual Studio 2017)

+## System Requirement

+- Windows 10 (Recommend) or 7
+- Visual Studio 2017
+- Android SDK 28

 # How to get

 ### Option 1: Clone the Repository (Recommended)

-Clone the project on the following location directly:
+If you have git or some client tools for Github, the easiest way to get it is just clone the project on the following location directly:

 `%USERPROFILE%\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#`

-That is, on a command prompt, you can install the template by the following commands:
+or make `Cross-Platform` directory in the above directory, then clone this repogitory.

 ```
 cd "%USERPROFILE%\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#"
 git clone https://github.com/ytabuchi/XamarinNativeNetStandardTemplate.git
 ```

-After the first installation, you can of course update your copy by `git pull` and you feel it's easier to update the templates than the other option.
+After the first clone, you can update your copy by `git pull` in `XamarinNativeNetStandardTemplate` directory.

 ### Option 2: Download the ZIP